How to Read Stock Charts and Trading Patterns

 Candlestick chart

-The candlestick chart is a variation of the bar chart.
+The candlestick chart is a variation of the bar chart, but it offers traders more information.
 Candles help visualize bullish or bearish sentiment by displaying distinctive "bodies" that are green or red, depending on whether the stock closes higher or lower than the open.
 The body represents the range between the opening and closing prices of the time intervals; the high and low prices are called the wick or shadow (see the chart below).

 Candles help analysts see how prices move in a trending market.
 In a normal bull market, there might be more clusters of green candles than red candles, while the reverse is true for a bear market.
 Certain combinations of candles create patterns that traders may use as entry or exit signals.